Last updated: August 27, 2023

 The privacy of your data is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
-We promise we never sell your data: never have, never will.

 This policy applies to the website located at ankane.org.